Roger-luo/FromFile.jl/README.md

 - It does not mesh as well with current Julia, which allows for multiple modules in a file.
 - It requires defining a module of the same name as the file, which is a small amount of extra overhead.

+One proposal was to use the syntax `import "../folder/file.jl": myobj1, myobj2`.
+However this make it seem like `import "../folder/file.jl"` should also be valid, which it is not.
+(As we don't want to enforce a file<->module equivalence.)

 One proposal was to to use the syntax `import .file` or `import ..file`.
 However this has ambiguity issues, as the same syntax can be used to `import` modules in the same file.
 (Given the right module structure at the point it is invoked.)

-One proposal was to try and hook this into the existing package loading mechanism.
-Doing so via a project environment introduces substantial extra boilerplate.
-Doing so via an implicit environment lacks the required expressivity, as this looks at the file system for `X/src/X.jl`, and is therefore constrained to expressing trees (which is what file systems are), as opposed to DAGs (which is what general dependency structures are).
+For the above reasons, introducing an additional keyword was seen as the neatest approach.

+One proposal was to try and hook into the existing package loading mechanism, using that to lookup symbols into paths.
+However doing so may have ambiguity issues as above, and would introduce substantial extra boilerplate in the form of `Project.toml`/`Manifest.toml` files potentially in every subfolder.

 One proposal was to use `import "file.jl"` as a shortcut for `include("file.jl"); import .file`.
 However this does not offer a meaningful improvement in functionality, and in particular does not solve the problems identified at the start.

 One proposal was to demand that the filesystem lookup should be done relative to the source root of the package, or pwd in the case of `Main`.
-However this means that each file implicitly depends upon the entire structure of the rest of the package, which is unnecessary.
+(Rather than relative to the file in which the `from` statement is located.)
+However this means that each file now has nonlocal dependency, on the entire structure of the rest of the package; for example this makes moving whole folders of files much harder.

-One proposal was to ignore the source file's location and use the current module's name to perform lookup wrt the source root of the package; i.e. to look in `src/B/D.jl` when encountering `import "D.jl"` within the module `B`.
+One proposal was to ignore the source file's location and use the current module's name to perform lookup wrt the source root of the package; i.e. to look in `src/B/D.jl` when encountering `from "D.jl" import ...` within the module `B`.
 However this lacks the required expressivity, as it can only express trees, not DAGs.

-One proposal was to locate things in `Base.__toplevel__` rather than `PackageName.__toplevel__`.
-However this doesn't play well with static compilation.
+One proposal was to locate things in `Packagename.__toplevel__` (or some other name like `PackageName.__imports__`), rather than just in `PackageName`.
+However this doesn't work with precompilation of packages, which produce errors due to the `__toplevel__` module already being closed. _This does mean that we don't pollute the main package namespaces, as is done at present, though.
+A way to have this work would be desirable._

-One proposal was to use the syntax `import "../folder/file.jl": myobj1, myobj2`.
-However this make it seem like `import "../folder/file.jl"` should also be valid, which it is not.
-(As we don't want to enforce a file<->module equivalence.)

 One proposal was to use the syntax `from ..folder.file import myobj1, myobj2`.
-However the current syntax better supports getting the file from an arbitrary URI.
+However the current syntax better supports getting the file from an arbitrary URI. _For example a proposed extension was to accept URLs, if there is interest in this in the future._